openssl/openssl/Configurations/README-design.md

                                 incs => [ "INCL/PATH", ... ]
                                 intent => one of "lib", "dso", "bin" );

-                  'obj' has the intended object file with '.o' extension, src2obj() is expected to change it to something more suitable for the platform.
+                  'obj' has the intended object file with `.o` extension, src2obj() is expected to change it to something more suitable for the platform.
                   'srcs' has the list of source files to build the